Spring 2021 UW German Studies Newsletter

 This March, I successfully defended my dissertation titled “Invisible Dangers: the Presentation of Modern Environmental Threats and the Anthropocene in Contemporary German Literature.”
 In my research I analyze how literary narratives depict modern ecological threats such as climate change or nuclear disasters that we as human individuals cannot see with our own eyes.
 Here, I identify three recurring strategies that these literary texts employ to refer to these hazards.
 First, these literary… Read more

-The Tyranny of Empathy: Feeling, Sentiment, and Propriety after the 18th Century University of Washington Graduate Student Conference Sponsored by the Department of German Studies, with the Departments of Art History, English, Drama, and Spanish & Portuguese Studies Wednesday, March 10, 1:30-5:30pm In the 18th Century, Western thinkers took up the Enlightenment project of binding societies into a single narrative, which continues to define modern discourses on sentiment and propriety.… Read more
+The Tyranny of Empathy: Feeling, Sentiment, and Propriety after the 18th Century University of Washington Graduate Student Conference Sponsored by the Department of German Studies, with the Departments of Art History, English, Drama, and Spanish & Portuguese Studies Wednesday, March 10, 1:30-5:30pm In the 18th Century, Western thinkers took up the Enlightenment project of binding societies into a single narrative, which continues to define modern discourses on… Read more

 I have such fond memories of my time at the University of Washington, where I majored in European Studies and minored in German.
 Those experiences, from German Film Noir, to a course (and performance) on Brecht's The Threepenny Opera, to my classes on German Politics have shaped much about how I think about European politics in my current career as a political scientist.
-Beyond studying the language, the ideas that percolated from Denny Hall helped me understand the… Read more
+Beyond studying the language, the ideas that percolated… Read more

 In order to get my “Seattle fix” and visit old friends, I had planned a trip for spring break of 2020, which, of course, got derailed by the beginning pandemic.
 Now there’s hope to return to Seattle in the near future to take in cherry blossoms in the quad, marvel at the “magic mountain” Rainier in the distance, and eat lots of tasty PNW food.
 While life in Southern California is quite pleasant and the great outdoors always beckon, Seattle and UW continue to be my personal North Star.
 In my… Read more